Pumpkin Dump Cake

 Cover any leftovers with foil or cling film.
 Make sure Pumpkin Dump Cake has completely cooled down.
 Store in the fridge for up to one week.

-When it's time to enjoy your leftover dump cake, remove it from the fridge and allow it to rise to room temperature.
+When it’s time to enjoy your leftover dump cake, remove it from the fridge and let it rise to room temperature.
 You can also briefly reheat it in the microwave.

-Blueberry Crisp - Fresh, juicy blueberries are covered with a crisp and buttery topping.
+Blueberry Crisp – Fresh, juicy blueberries are covered with a crisp buttery topping.

 Apple Crisp – Tender, juicy apples topped with a gently spiced crumb topping.

-Lemon Icebox Cake - this sweet and tangy 4-ingredient dessert is perfect for summer
+Lemon Icebox Pie – this sweet and tangy 4-ingredient dessert is perfect for summer

 Blueberry Coffee Cake – impress your guests with this delicious and fruity coffee cake